 For me this is a great lunch, or quick dinner.
 A staple food in our house.

 Here an example of one of my other noodles in a soup-style dish.
-This is where the fresh peas season had started so I tend to add fresh peas to like everything 😉
+This is where the fresh peas season had started so I tend to add fresh peas to everything!

-Or this one, where I added some toasted peanuts on top.
+This one, I added some toasted peanuts on top.
 Which gives a lovely nutty crunch to this dish.

-Here I topped some nice crispy tofu on my soba noodle dish, with a delicious peanut sauce (sate).
-Check out my ‘crispy tofu with sate sauce’ recipe to mix & Match this noodle dish.
+Or here I topped some nice crispy tofu on my soba noodle dish, with a delicious peanut sauce (sate).

 I always love to see any new noodle ideas, so please add @haricoco1 to your instagram post if you get inspired by this recipe.
 Be creative, endless possibilities with this dish 🙂